Identifying CP Basis Invariants in SMEFT: Invariants in SMEFT

 In SMEFT, the SM Lagrangian, $\mathcal{L_\mathrm{SM}}$, is extended through a series of higher-order dim$-n$ ${\rm SU(3)}_c\otimes{\rm SU(2)}_{\sf L}\otimes{\rm U(1)}_Y$ gauge-invariant operators, ${\rm O}_i^{({\rm dim}=n)}$, describing higher-order interactions as follows

 where $\Lambda$ is some higher mass scale and $C_i$s stand for the corresponding dimensionless coupling constants, i.e.~the so-called Wilson coefficients.

-One drawback of the EFTs framework is that there is an infinite number of parameters.
-In most applications of the SMEFT, it is sufficient to include terms up to dim-7 and ignore those suppressed by higher powers of~$\Lambda$~\cite{Appelquist}.
-Additionally, operators suppressed by odd powers of $\Lambda$ usually describe baryon- and lepton-number violating terms~\cite{Buchmuller}.
-Therefore, in this section, we apply our systematic construction of invariants in the framework of SMEFT including dim-$2n$ operators and showcase two examples i.e. the Yukawa couplings operator and the Four-fermion operator.
+In this section, we apply our systematic construction of invariants in the framework of SMEFT and showcase two examples: the Yukawa operator up to dim-$2n$ and the four-fermion operator at dim-6.
+The invariants in the generic dim-$2n$ case are considered to demonstrate the full classification of invariants without the truncation required at dim-6.
 Note that this way of construction can be applied to all types of operators up to four involving matrices, the petals rule constructed out of Cayley--Hamilton theorem always follows the same structure.

 The discussion related to the construction of invariants in SMEFT with odd (and even) powers of $\Lambda$ is delegated to the context of $\nu$SMEFT in the next section.